 Long story short, this bike is considered by most to be one of the top home exercise bikes on the market today.

 Ok, let’s get to the good stuff.
-I mentioned that I have owned the 510Ic for about 6 weeks now.
+I mentioned that I have owned the 510Ic for awhile now.
 I’ve been using it about 3x/week, so I feel I have enough experience with the product to give an educated review.

 - 32 lb flywheel

 - 16 levels of magnetic, computer controlled resistance

 - Warranty: 5-year frame and brakes, 3-year parts and electronics, 90-day wear items

 Assembly for the 510Ic was pretty straightforward.
 The biggest problem I had was that I was alone at the time.
 Well, not exactly alone, I did have my 3 year old son with me.

 For those of you who have kids, you know exactly how much help he was.
 I had to get the bike up to the attic and it comes in a very large, very heavy box.

 So, I opened it up and took the bike up to the attic piece by piece.
 I got a workout in the meantime.
 There really aren’t that many pieces.
 The flywheel assembly was the heaviest piece.

 It took me an hour or so to assemble.
 The instructions are fairly straightforward and easy to follow.
 It comes with all of the tools you need during assembly.